DJ Hurricane: Career

-After having parted ways with the Beasties prior to their album Hello Nasty in 1998, Hurricane did co-write the song "Three MC'S and One DJ" for The Beastie Boys.
-Hurricane released his second album Severe Damage on Wiija Records in the UK.
-It was only released in the UK and Asia.
-Hurricane's third solo album via TVT, Don't Sleep, which found him much more conceptually collected and with a broad scope of guest artists, including Kool G Rap, Xzibit, Scott Weiland, Public Enemy, Rah Digga, Talib Kweli, Pharoahe Monch, Ad-Rock, Black Thought, Big Gipp, Hittman among others.
+After having parted ways with the Beasties prior to their album Hello Nasty in 1998, Hurricane co-wrote the song "Three MC's and One DJ" for them.
+His second album, Severe Damage, was only released in the UK (on Wiija Records) and Asia.
+Hurricane's third solo album via TVT, Don't Sleep, found him much more conceptually collected and with a broad scope of guest artists, including Kool G Rap, Xzibit, Scott Weiland, Public Enemy, Rah Digga, Talib Kweli, Pharoahe Monch, Ad-Rock, Black Thought, Big Gipp and Hittman, among others.
 Hurricane produced the entire album.
 The track "Come Get It" featured Flipmode Squad peaked at No. 73 of Billboard Hot R&B/Hip-Hop Songs.